About

 Animal Studies conducts qualitative inquiry about nonhuman animals and human-animal relations.
 This interdisciplinary academic inquiry involves the arts, humanities and social sciences but also some branches of life sciences.

-The University of Sheffield is recognised as a leader in this field, with the Millennial Animals conference (2000) regarded by the Papers of the Modern Language Association as foundational in the field.
-At the University of Sheffield, animal studies research is and has been conducted across the Faculties of Arts and Humanities and Social Sciences in a number of disciplines (literature, film, performance, philosophy and critical theory, SIIBS, music, history, archaeology, politics, sociology, geography, and law).
+The University of Sheffield is recognised as a leader in animal studies, with the Millennial Animals conference (2000) regarded by the Papers of the Modern Language Association as foundational in the field.

-A particular focus of research expertise in ShARC is the political and cultural representation of animals; however, the proposed centre’s remit is conceived more broadly to include any form of qualitative understanding of animal life and of human-animal relations.
+Sheffield is unique in having a significant number of animal studies scholars from diverse disciplinary areas.
+A particular focus of research expertise in ShARC is the political and cultural representation of animals; however, the Centre’s remit is conceived more broadly to include any form of scholarly understanding of animal life and human-animal relations.

 Aims of the Sheffield Animal Studies Research Centre (ShARC)

-The Sheffield Animal Studies Research Centre aims to become the preeminent location internationally for research in the Arts and Humanities and Social Sciences (and these areas’ interactions with other fields of research) that considers nonhuman animals and human–animal relations.
+The Sheffield Animal Studies Research Centre aims to be the preeminent location internationally for research in the Arts and Humanities and Social Sciences (and these areas’ interactions with other fields of research) that considers nonhuman animals and human–animal relations.

 Further aims and objectives